-For a bunch of 14 year olds, the cover to Metal Inquisition appeared to be the image of Heavy Metal Incarnate, with its unforgettable photo of The Piledriver -- a hulking dude clad in a leather-and-spikes S&M outfit, complete with mask, using a Flying V guitar to jackhammer some luckless poser to death against a backdrop of Marshall amps and dry ice fog.
+For a bunch of 14 year olds, the cover to Metal Inquisition appeared to be the image of Heavy Metal Incarnate, with its unforgettable photo of The Piledriver -- a hulking dude clad in a leather-and-spikes S&M outfit, complete with mask, using a Flying V guitar to jackhammer some luckless poser to death against a backdrop of Marshall amps.
 My pal generously offered to record the album onto a cassette tape for me, as was the custom at the time, since we were all perennially broke teenagers -- if one of us bought an album, we'd make copies for the rest of our gang; then the next time another member of the group would make an album purchase and spread it around to the rest.
 If memory serves, he recorded the soundtrack to "This is Spinal Tap" on the flip side of that tape.
 Many years later it would occur to me that Spinal Tap was the perfect companion piece to Metal Inquisition and its heady Canadian brew of over the top guitar histrionics, offensive-on-purpose lyrical content and vocals that seemed to come from the depths of Hell itself.

 "Witch Hunt...We're Goin' on a Witch Hunt!"

 Though the title track was far and away the best song on Metal Inquisition, the rest of the tracks were not slouches either.
-Every groove of the LP overflowed with pounding bravado and ear-splitting guitar abuse made for shaggy 14-year-olds to headbang along with.
+Every groove of the LP overflowed with pounding bravado and ear-splitting guitar abuse tailor made for shaggy 14-year-olds to headbang along with.

 The lyrics were hilariously macho, gory-to-the-extreme comic book nonsense about alien invaders marauding their way across Earth ("Alien Raid"), sentencing witches to violent deaths ("Witch Hunt"), and of course, that awesome title track, which praised all things METAL and warned anyone into disco or country music that they were going to get their asses royally kicked.

 Eventually my brother and I obtained our own copy of Metal Inquisition and pretty much played it to death.
 We were sure that Piledriver would soon rise to the status enjoyed by underground heroes like Metallica and Slayer and we dreamed of seeing the band live one day so we could worship at the altar of "The Pile."
 Unfortunately, it never happened.
-Piledriver stuck around for one more album, 1986's Stay Ugly, and then they seemingly disappeared off the face of the earth, leaving only the stench of brimstone behind them.
+Piledriver stuck around for one more album, 1986's Stay Ugly, and then seemingly disappeared off the face of the earth, leaving only the stench of brimstone behind them.

-Several years later a college friend scored an original Canadian pressing of Metal Inquisition (on the Canuck "Cobra Records" label) and I was surprised to learn that it contained two tracks that weren't on the U.S. version I owned (released by the here-today, gone-tomorrow indie "H.M.E.
+Several years later a college friend scored an original Canadian pressing of Metal Inquisition (on the Canuck "Cobra Records" label) and I was surprised to learn that it contained two tracks that weren't on the U.S. version I owned (released on the here-today, gone-tomorrow indie "H.M.E.
 Records")—"Sex With Satan" and "Sodomize the Dead" were replaced by "Devil's Lust" and "Twister" on my tape.
 I also learned that one of my favorite tracks, known as "Alien Raid" on my copy, was actually titled "Alien Rape," according to the Canadian pressing.
 Presumably the U.S. label made these changes rather than invite controversy from the PMRC, which was making lots of noise about "demonic" heavy metal music in the halls of Congress at the time.

 The Shocking Revelations!!!

-By the late 1990s, metal fanzines and web sites began to wonder, "Whatever happened to Piledriver, anyway?" but when journalists tried to hunt down the band members for interviews, Metaldom at Large was shocked to learn that Piledriver had never really been an actual "band" at all, but a studio creation assembled by Cobra Records to cash in on the burgeoning thrash-metal craze.
+By the late 1990s, metal fanzines and web sites began to wonder, "Whatever happened to Piledriver, anyway?"
+When journalists tried to hunt down the band members for interviews, Metaldom at Large was shocked to learn that Piledriver had never really been a "band" at all, but a studio creation assembled by Cobra Records to cash in on the burgeoning thrash-metal craze.
 The Metal Inquisition tracks were whipped up by Leslie Howe and Louise Reny, a pair of Canadian musicians who then called in a young singer named Gord Kirchin, with whom they'd previously jammed in a band called "Mainstream," to provide vocals for their pre-existing songs.

 Kirchin also supplied vox for another fictitious "band" on Cobra Records -- Convict, whose Go Ahead...Make My Day! was also released in 1985.
 Aside from Gord on vocals, the only other "member" of Convict was studio musician Conrad Taylor.